Private Matchings and Allocations: Preliminaries

 \begin{definition} A streaming counter $\cM$ is {\em $(\alpha, \beta)$-useful} if with probability at least $1 - \beta$, for each time $t \in [T]$,

 \end{definition}

-For the rest of this paper, let $\counter(\epsilon, T)$ denote the Binary Mechanism of \citet{chan-counter}, instantiated with parameters $\epsilon$ and $T$.
-The mechanism produces a monotonically increasing count, and satisfies the following accuracy guarantee. \iffull (Further details may be found in \Cref{counter-details}.) \else (Further details may be found in the full version.) \fi
+For the rest of this paper, let $\counter(\epsilon, T)$ denote the Binary mechanism of \citet{chan-counter}, instantiated with parameters $\epsilon$ and $T$.
+The mechanism produces a monotonically increasing count, and satisfies the following accuracy guarantee.
+Further details may be found in \thelongref{counter-details}.

 \begin{restatable}[\citet{chan-counter}]{theorem}{counteraccuracy} For $\beta > 0$, $\counter(\epsilon, T)$ is $\epsilon$-differentially private with respect to a single bit change in the stream, and $(\alpha, \beta)$-useful for